iahmed98/Image-Effects-with-MATLAB/README.md

 After every (successful) operation, the program will display the new image in the GUI, and the user can continue to perform transformations.
 The user can save a session for later using the 'Save & Quit' button, which will export a .mat file with the same name as the original file.
 The user can also opt to export the transformed image in the same format it was originally saved in.

 ### Usage
-Run this program in the MATLAB editor with the command '>> project'
+Run this program in the MATLAB editor with the command `>> project`